andotherstuff/garland-protocol/garland-v0.1.md

 ## Abstract

 This document describes a distributed storage system built upon Nostr and Blossom infrastructure that provides durable, privacy-preserving storage for immutable blobs through erasure coding across independent servers.
 The system maintains a hierarchical namespace analogous to a filesystem through content-addressed manifests organized in a Merkle DAG structure.
 State evolution is tracked via a cryptographically-linked hash chain of commit events, enabling complete auditability and straightforward disaster recovery.
-The entire dataset-including all historical state-remains recoverable from a single cryptographic key.
+The entire dataset, including all historical state, remains recoverable from a single cryptographic key.
 This design prioritizes user sovereignty: the owner explicitly controls when changes are committed, which servers store their data, and when obsolete data is garbage collected.

 ---